How Black Cowboys & A Calvin Klein Campaign Inspired The Visuals For Solange's When I Get Home

 As it turns out, the inspiration behind it all arrived a year and a half ago with a Calvin Klein campaign.

-The campaign centred around the idea of family.
-“The overarching message of the campaign has family at its centre, a display of unity between strong individuals, further emphasized by the symbolism of the traditional American quilt,” a statement from the all-American brand read in 2017, when the campaign was released.
+The campaign centered around the idea of family.
+“The overarching message of the campaign has family at its center, a display of unity between strong individuals, further emphasized by the symbolism of the traditional American quilt,” a statement from the all-American brand read in 2017, when the campaign was released.

 Solange curated the campaign, choosing R&B singer Kelela, previous collaborator Dev Hynes (a.k.a.
 Blood Orange), plus Caroline Polachek and Kindness (a.k.a.
 Adam Bainbridge) to appear alongside her in branded Calvin Klein undies and denim.
 But that was just the start for Solo.